Careers360 Logo

 Answer:

-Untreated human excreta contains many harmful organisms which can cause lots of health-related problems.
-Untreated human excreta pollutes air, water and soil.
-Epidemics like cholera, meningitis etc. can be spread by untreated human excreta.
+Untreated human excreta contains many harmful organisms that can cause lots of health-related problems.
+It pollutes air, water, and soil.
+Epidemics like cholera, meningitis, etc., can be spread by untreated human excreta.

 Answer: